13 Best Thrift Stores In Austin For Boot-Stomping Bargains

 Not only is secondhand shopping one of the best ways to support the slow fashion movement, but it’s also the most effective at curbing textile waste.

-Speaking of, the city has an impressive clothing and housewares curbside collection program, yet millions of pounds of textile waste still make their way to landfills.
+Speaking of, the city (like the neighbouring thrift stores San Antonio has to offer) has an impressive clothing and housewares curbside collection program, yet millions of pounds of textile waste still make their way to landfills.

 This end-of-life focus doesn’t take into consideration that the fashion industry is the second most water-intensive industry in the world—slurping up 4% of global freshwater annually.